Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 ```bash
 $ sudo systemctl status raddit
 ```
+Exit the VM.

+`$ exit`

 ## Access the Application

-Open a firewall port the application is listening on (note that the following command should be run on your local machine):
+Open a firewall port the application is listening on (note that the following command should be run on the Google Cloud Shell):

 ```bash
 $ gcloud compute firewall-rules create allow-raddit-tcp-9292 \